What is Conditional Probability?

 Relevance and Use

 Conditional probability is used for risk management by assessing the probability of risk.
 Risk is assessed by using the probability of event and loss gave the impact has happened.
-It can be in several forms like assessing the financial loss of the insurance company given an event has already happened or assessing the risk of a farmer depending on weather conditions.
+It can be in several forms like assessing the financial loss of the insurance company given an event that has already happened or assessing the risk of a farmer depending on weather conditions.
 By assessing the risk, a company/ individual can manage the risk by analyzing its impact.

 Management decisions are based on future probability.
 Financial and other non-financial decision making that is based on what will happen in the future.
 Prediction of the future is just an estimate, certainty of anything is not sure.
 Historical data or experience is used to assess future probability.